werty1001/vite-plugin-svg-symbols/README.md

 ### Features
 * Create a single sprite from SVG files
 * Use a sprite as a static file for JS bundle optimization
+* The production build includes only the icons that are actually used
 * Support mass import or by one
 * Compatible with modern frameworks: [Vue](#vue) / [React](#react) / [Svelte](#svelte)